What is it?

 Who can take part?

-Any teachers, school leaders, librarians and other staff from pre-primary, primary and secondary education institutions in programme countries can take part.
+- Teachers, school leaders, librarians and other staff from pre-primary, primary and secondary education institutions in programme countries,

 How to apply?